ofiwg/libfabric/man/fi_atomic.3.md

 The correctness of atomic operations on a target memory region is guaranteed only when performed by a single actor for a given window of time.
-An actor is defined as a single libfabric domain (identified by the domain name, and not an open instance of that domain), a coherent CPU complex, or other device (e.g. GPU) capable of performing atomic operations on the target memory.
+An actor is defined as a single libfabric domain on the target (identified by the domain name, and not an open instance of that domain), a coherent CPU complex, or other device (e.g. GPU) capable of performing atomic operations on the target memory.
 The results of atomic operations